ENEMBI/ENEMBI/README.md

 ---
 What you can get when work with me:
-  * QA Automation framework from scratch
+  * QA Automation framework for you product from scratch (using existing automation framework as base)
   * Manual/Automation Web Testing
   * Manual/Automation Mobile App Testing (IOS / Android)
   * Functional Testing/Regression/Acceptance Testing